 - Cool for at least 2 hours before serving.

 I use organic cane sugar on the outside of the crust because it caramelizes beautifully.
-If you don't want to use organic cane sugar, I recommend omitting it altogether.
-I do not recommend substituting palm sugar because it could burn instead of caramelize.
+I recommend omitting it altogether if you don't want to use organic cane sugar.
+I do not recommend substituting coconut sugar because it could burn instead of caramelize.